-The College of Nursing is partnering with MSU Bioregions and the Montana WWAMI Medical program to offer an elective course in rural Mongolia, under the leadership of MSU faculty.
+The College of Nursing partnered with MSU Bioregions and the Montana WWAMI Medical program to offer an elective course in rural Mongolia, under the leadership of MSU faculty.
 Three nursing students were selected to travel with the MSU Bioregions Mongolian Health Project team which includes students from a variety of other disciplines including medicine, business and agriculture.
 Students travel with the group to Ulaanbaatar, the capital of Mongolia, and from there travel by land cruiser to northern Mongolia.
 Work in the country takes place in the northern part of Mongolia, in Bulgan province, where nursing students observe and provide rural health care, under the direction of local nurses and physicians.
 Service work occurs in small clinic settings, as well as in the health department of the province.
 The focus of the College of Nursing team is to provide mentoring for Mongolian nurses, in- service training on topics such as patient education strategies, and first aid in the community.
 The nursing team will also assist WWAMI medical students and residents in offering rural clinics in remote areas of the province.
 Students live in tents while in northern Mongolia, and have varied opportunities to compare health problems, cultural precepts, health care systems, and clinical nursing approaches, between the nomadic peoples there, and those of rural Montana.
 Requirements for the 6 credit CON course will be based on development of a selected topic, that will be offered as in- service training to nurses in Mongolia, as well as completion of an academic paper ( 5-6 pp) and a reflection journal.

 Trip in Collaboration with MSU Bioregions and WWAMI

 Offered through NRSG 469 for all upper division nursing students

 May 26- June 22, 2015